 In 1860, Giovanni Panerai opened a watchmaker’s shop in Florence, Italy and, by the end of the nineteenth century, had established ties with many leaders from the Swiss horology heartland.

 Panerai morphed into a research and development orientated company, specializing in component fabrication, instrument design, and mechanical engineering.
 They won many contracts with the Italian Navy and developed a radium based paint for use with navigational equipment and watches.

 During the 1920s, Panerai began to work with Rolex, modifying the Swiss manufacturer’s waterproof Oyster case for use in military diver’s watches.
 These timepieces were very popular during the second world war.

-In 1956 Panerai and Rolex ended their cooperative venture and the company’s instrument line entered a period of decline.
-By 1972 Panerai had discontinued their watchmaking activities, concentrating on the development of dive tools, aerospace components, and radio equipment.
+In 1956 Panerai and Rolex ended their cooperative venture, and the company’s instrument line entered a period of decline.
+By 1972 Panerai had discontinued its watchmaking activities, concentrating on the development of dive tools, aerospace components, and radio equipment.

 Panerai changed direction in 1993, offering a selection of consumer watches.
 The luxury market, however, is extremely difficult to enter and, with their lack of a distribution base, the Panerai brand appeared destined for failure.

 Luckily, Sylvester Stallone discovered the brand while shooting the action film “Daylight” in Rome.
 Stallone liked Panerai so much, he placed a succession of mass orders for custom “Slytech” branded Luminors.
 These watches were soon seen wrapped around the wrists of many of Sylvester Stallone’s friends—including Arnold Schwarzenegger.
 And a watch worn by both Rocky Balboa and The Terminator is macho enough for any man.